Who votes for the Oscars and how does it work?

 Who are the Academy members?

-On principle, the Academy does not reveal its voting roll, though nothing prevents a member from saying he or she can cast a ballot.
+For a long time, the Academy did not reveal its voting roll, though nothing prevents a member from saying he or she can cast a ballot.

 How are the nominees chosen?

-Nominations for certain awards, like for Best Foreign Language Film and Best Animated Feature, are chosen by special committees.
+Nominations for certain awards, like for best international film and best animated feature, are chosen by special committees.

 The entire membership votes to choose the nominees for best picture.

 How are the winners chosen?

 In 22 of 23 categories, the person with the most votes is the winner.

 But when it comes to the coveted best picture award, the Oscar voters have since 2009 used a complicated preferential ballot system in which they rank the films from most favorite to least favorite.

 Anywhere from five to 10 nominees can be chosen: this year, eight films are in contention.